 Starting today, and continuing through Spring Training, we’ll provide an in-depth analysis of a Chicago Cubs player.
-Kicking off this quest is first baseman Anthony Rizzo.
+Kicking off this quest is first baseman, Anthony Rizzo.

 The anchor on defense, and the thundering bat in the lineup, Anthony Rizzo has quietly turned into a leading veteran on the Cubs.
 Though he still feels like one of the young guys, and at 27-years-old, still technically is, Rizzo officially qualifies as a veteran presence, and the oldest among the infield — when Ben Zobrist isn’t playing there.

 You almost might forget that Rizzo hasn’t always suited up for the North Side in his career.
 Except for a brief-cup-of-coffee with the San Diego Padres in 2011, the former Red Sox prospect drafted by, you named it, Theo Epstein, along with GM Jed Hoyer, the former Pads GM, reacquired Rizzo in a trade with San Diego in 2012, officially setting the new foundation for the Chicago Cubs.

 Rizzo is basically synonymous with the once-budding Cubs future, and now vibrant present.
 He was there when the team was bad.
 In fact, he’s one of the few holdovers from those pre-Joe Maddon years.
 The first signature acquisition under Epstein, Rizzo has in turn rewarded Theo and Cubs fans by turning into a perennial-MVP candidate.
 It’s only appropriate he caught the final out of the 2016 World Series.